“IMAGINING OTHER…”

 government sending DVDs to all secondary schools as part of a climate change

-the [right-of-centre] New Party).
-‘The judge said he had no complaint about
+member of the [right-of-centre] New Party).
+‘The judge said he had no complaint

-Gore’s central thesis that climate change was happening and was being driven my
+about Gore’s central thesis that climate change was happening and was being

-emissions from humans.’
-He had reservations about 9 specific points which were
+driven my emissions from humans.’
+He had reservations about 9 specific points

-the film should have guidance notes accompanying it to draw pupils’ attention
+film should have guidance notes accompanying it to draw pupils’ attention to

 schools in England, and the administrations